gruntjs/grunt-contrib/README.md

 # grunt-contrib

-A collection of common grunt tasks.
+A collection of general use grunt tasks.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-contrib`